Princess Claire of Belgium

-Princess Claire of Belgium (born Claire Louise Coombs on 18 January 1974) is a British-Belgian land surveyor.
+Princess Claire of Belgium (born Claire Louise Coombs; 18 January 1974) is a British-Belgian land surveyor.
 She has been married to Prince Laurent since 2003 and is the sister-in-law of King Philippe of Belgium.

 Early life

 She is the daughter of Nicholas John Coombs (Bath, 14 April 1938), a British-born businessman, and his Belgian wife, Nicole Eva Gabrielle Thérèse Mertens (Ixelles, 20 June 1951).
 She has an elder sister, Joanna, and a younger brother, Matthew.
-In 1977, her family relocated to Dion-le-Val near Brussels in francophone Wallonia.
-She has therefore lived in Belgium since she was three years old.
+In 1977, when she was three years old, her family relocated to Dion-le-Val near Brussels in francophone Wallonia.

 Marriage and children

 On 12 April 2003, she married Prince Laurent of Belgium, the second son and youngest child of the King Albert II of Belgium and Queen Paola of Belgium.
-The civil ceremony was held at Brussels Town Hall, and the religious ceremony at the Cathedral of Saints Michael and Gudula.
+The civil ceremony was held at Brussels Town Hall, and the religious ceremony at the Cathedral of St. Michael and St. Gudula.